 Humanity & Inclusion in Central African Republic

-Humanity & Inclusion has worked in the Central African Republic since 1994, and since 2016, the organization has worked to ensure that the most vulnerable people receive the life-saving, life-enabling aid they need after three years of acute crisis.
+Humanity & Inclusion initially worked in the Central African Republic from 1994 to 2004, and relaunched its operations in 2016, working to ensure that people receive the life-saving, life-enabling aid they need.

 Areas of Intervention